mknxdev/vue-ctx-injector/README.md

 (`<propname>` is the **kebab-case** version of the component prop name).

 These prefixes can be customized (except for the `data-` part) at initialization.
-See the [Configuration](#configuration) section for more details.
+See the [Configuration](#configuration) section for more informations.

 #### Reactivity

-Every component instanciated using VCI is watched for attributes updates, and these changes also update component data.
+Every component instantiated using VCI is watched for attributes updates, and these changes also update component data.

 This way you can easily initiate components' updates from outside scripts.